TSX Venture Exchange Stock Maintenance Bulletins | 09.10.19 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerVerluste an der Wall Street -- ATX beendet Handel mit Abgaben -- DAX schließt leichter -- Börsen in Fernost verbuchen Zuwächse
+Börse aktuell - Live TickerHoffnung im Handelsstreit: Wall Street verbucht letztlich Gewinne -- ATX schließt schwächer -- DAX baut Gewinne aus -- Asiens Börsen schlussendlich überwiegend leichter

-Die Sorge vor einem neu aufflammenden Handelskonflikt belastete die US-Börsen.
-Auch am heimischen Aktienmarkt zeigten sich die Anleger anfällig für politische Störfeuer.
-Der deutsche Leitindex verbuchte klare Abschläge.
-An den asiatischen Aktienmärkten herrschte am Dienstag hingegen gute Stimmung.
+Anleger am heimischen Markt blieben am Mittwoch in Deckung.
+Der deutsche Leitindex kletterte deutlich ins Plus.
+An den US-Börsen kam es zu einer Gegenreaktion auf die heftigen Verluste des Vortags.
+Zur Wochenmitte ging es an den Aktienmärkten in Fernost mehrheitlich bergab.